 It would help if you also searched for a specialist who is licensed or registered.
 Some abbreviations or titles you may encounter during your search could include LAADC (Licensed Advanced Alcohol Drug Counselor), LCSW (Licensed Clinical Social Worker), or CADC (Certified Alcohol and Drug Counselor).
 Ask about their credentials and what types of interventions they have organized to ensure they have adequate experience dealing with your loved one’s substance abuse.

 Interventions can take many forms.
 The Johnson Intervention Model is probably the most commonly recognized approach.

-Using this model, your specialist will meet with family and friends to understand your loved one’s situation, their history and any co-occurring issues like anxiety or depression.
+Using this model, your specialist will meet with family and friends to understand your loved one’s situation, their history, and any co-occurring issues like anxiety or depression.
 Then, the people closest to your loved one are selected to participate in the intervention.
-Everyone is educated on the process and their roles before the actual intervention takes place.
+Everyone is educated on the process and their roles before the actual intervention take place.
 The person typically enters treatment within a few days if the event was successful, but the specialist stays engaged with the family for support in the days that follow.

 Talk to your interventionist about why they do what they do.
 Addiction impacts many people’s lives, and interventionists are no exception.
 Some of them have faced personal struggles with addiction, and it can be comforting for you and your family to talk with someone who has made great strides in their own recovery.